DAPPLE: DAta-Parallel Programming Library for Education (1993-1996)

 The faculty: The students:

-This research was supported under grant DUE-9352796 by the National Science Foundation ILI-LLD program.
+This research was supported by the US National Science Foundation ILI-LLD program, under award DUE-9352796.

 The views and conclusions contained on this site and in its documents are those of the authors and should not be interpreted as necessarily representing the official position or policies, either expressed or implied, of the sponsor(s).
 Any mention of specific companies or products does not imply any endorsement by the authors or by the sponsor(s).